saifazmi/learn/notes/python/real_python/2.fundamentals/a.Strings_and_Methods/STRINGS AND METHODS.md

 > **NOTE:** for the sake of simplicity I say that a string is a `char[]` i.e. character array but technically in python it's **NOT** an array, as python doesn't implement collections as array internally.
 >
-> The default built-in Python type is called a list, not an array.
+> The default built-in Python type is a list, and not an array.
 It is an ordered container of arbitrary length that can hold a heterogeneous collection of objects (their types do not matter and can be freely mixed).
 This should not be confused with the `array` module, which offers a type closer to the C array type; the contents must be homogeneous (all of the same type), but the length is still dynamic.
 >
 > _http://stackoverflow.com/questions/1514553/how-to-declare-an-array-in-python_

-#### Selecting a particular section in a string
+### Selecting a particular section in a string

 This can be done by defining a range of index values separated by a colon `:`